tech-explorer-riyaaa/tic-tac-toe-JAVA/README.md

 javac TicTacToe.java PlayTicTacToe.java
 java PlayTicTacToe

-or compile & run the game in VS Code terminal.
+or compile & run the game in VS Code terminal (with necessary java supporting extensions installed).

 Follow the on-screen instructions to play the game.
 Players take turns entering their moves using row and column numbers.